awesomerank/awesomerank.github.io/lists/behzad888/awesome-aurelia.md

 * [TypeScript](http://www.typescriptlang.org/) Official Website for TypeScript
 * [REPL](http://www.typescriptlang.org/Playground) Official TypeScript REPL that runs entirely in your browser
-* [TypeScript Repository (GitHub) ★21486](https://github.com/Microsoft/TypeScript) Official GitHub Repo for TypeScript
+* [TypeScript Repository (GitHub) ★22363](Microsoft/TypeScript) Official GitHub Repo for TypeScript
-* [DefinitelyTyped Repository (GitHub) ★10571](https://github.com/DefinitelyTyped/DefinitelyTyped) The repository for high quality TypeScript type definitions.
+* [DefinitelyTyped Repository (GitHub) ★10904](DefinitelyTyped/DefinitelyTyped) The repository for high quality TypeScript type definitions.
 * [TSD](http://definitelytyped.org/tsd) TypeScript Definition manager for DefinitelyTyped

 #### Typescript Seed Projects

-* [Aurelia Typescript ★154 ⏳1Y](https://github.com/cmichaelgraham/aurelia-typescript) * A starter kit for working with the Aurelia TypeScript type definitions by @cmichaelgraham
+* [Aurelia Typescript ★154 ⏳1Y](cmichaelgraham/aurelia-typescript) * A starter kit for working with the Aurelia TypeScript type definitions by @cmichaelgraham
-* [aurelia-axel ★1 ⏳1Y](https://github.com/cmichaelgraham/aurelia-axel) * As a Visual Studio TypeScript and C# developer building web-based, spatial information systems targeting a variety of platforms that leverage ESRI and SQL Server, I want a starter kit so that I can rapidly build implementations
+* [aurelia-axel ★1 ⏳1Y](cmichaelgraham/aurelia-axel) * As a Visual Studio TypeScript and C# developer building web-based, spatial information systems targeting a variety of platforms that leverage ESRI and SQL Server, I want a starter kit so that I can rapidly build implementations
-* [aurelia-axel-northwind](https://github.com/cmichaelgraham/aurelia-axel-northwind) * As a user, I want a walk through of creating a web app from the `aurelia-axel` starter kit, based of a familiar database (Northwind)
+* [aurelia-axel-northwind ★2](cmichaelgraham/aurelia-axel-northwind) * As a user, I want a walk through of creating a web app from the `aurelia-axel` starter kit, based of a familiar database (Northwind)
-* [aurelia-skeleton-navigation-gulp-typescript ★12 ⏳2Y](https://github.com/Enrapt/aurelia-skeleton-navigation-gulp-typescript) * Aurelia navigation skeleton implemented with Gulp and Typescript
+* [aurelia-skeleton-navigation-gulp-typescript ★12 ⏳2Y](Enrapt/aurelia-skeleton-navigation-gulp-typescript) * Aurelia navigation skeleton implemented with Gulp and Typescript
 * [**{{** add_your_repo **}}**](https://github.com/behzad888/awesome/edit/master/README.md)

 ### ES5